dougeby/IntuneDocs/intune/device-company-data-remove.md

 ---
 # required metadata

 title: Remove company data from devices with Intune
 titleSuffix: "Intune on Azure"
 description: Learn how to remove only company data from devices you manage with Intune."
 keywords:
-author: robstackmsft
+author: nathbarn
-ms.author: robstack
+ms.author: nathbarn
 manager: angrobe
 ms.date: 08/09/2017
 ms.topic: get-started-article